Suhani1234-5/E-Commerce-Follow-Along/README.md

 3. Test the Endpoint

 Use tools like Postman or cURL to send requests and verify that the correct data is returned.

+### Milestone 19:
+In this milestone, we have implemented a cart page that displays the products added to the cart using the backend API from Milestone 18.
+Each product in the cart has an option to increase or decrease its quantity using + and - buttons.
+When a user interacts with these buttons, the frontend calls newly created backend endpoints to update the product quantity in real time.
+The backend includes two endpoints: one to increase the product quantity and another to decrease it, ensuring that the quantity does not go below one.
+This milestone enhances the user experience by allowing seamless cart management and provides a smooth and interactive shopping experience.